Before getting into specifics, here are a few points for those on our Guided Kayak Package:

 - Snacks will be available for guests to help themselves as needed

-For guests taking the motor vessel return option: pick up at Cabana will be 12 noon.
+For guests taking the motor vessel return option: motorr vessel will leave at 1pm from Cabana, arriving back at Okeover no later than 1.30pm.
 Exact time of departure may vary slightly due to our remote location and factors such as weather, number of guests being transported to and from the resort, and other unforeseen circumstances.
-Typically the return trip leaves with guests from 11.30am – 12.30 pm, so please be ready to leave at this time.
+This will allow guests heading to Vancouver that afternoon plenty of time to catch the ferry from Saltery Bay that is typically scheduled around 5pm, allowing them to return to Vancouver that night.
+Please consult BC Ferries for up to date schedules.

 Please keep in mind that the resort and staff need the time to prepare the cabanas and the kitchen for the next guests arriving that afternoon, and as such these times are typically not amendable.
 Thank you for your understanding.

 Please note, check-out time from the cabanas is 11am.
 Staff will be coming out to prepare your cabana for new guests at this time.
-You are of course welcome to enjoy the rest of the resort until the boat leaves at 12pm on the return trip, and a packed lunch will be prepared for you to be enjoyed either at the resort or back in Okeover.
+You are of course welcome to enjoy the rest of the resort until the boat leaves at 1pm on the return trip.

 A Note About Our 8 Day Cabana Trips